Edited by: Keri Stooksbury

 Food and Beverage

 The cuisine at the Miami Centurion Lounge is designed by James Beard Award-winning chef Michelle Bernstein.
+I’ve dined at several of her critically-acclaimed restaurants in Miami and they have all been excellent.
 You’ll find fresh local dishes for breakfast, lunch, and dinner that will have your taste buds dancing.

-Breakfast can be enjoyed from 6 am to 11 am, and lunch and dinner are available from 11:30 am to 10 pm.
-In addition to the menu items, members can order snacks like fruit, chips, and cookies, which are especially appetizing to kids that may be visiting the lounge.
+Breakfast can be enjoyed from 5 a.m. to 11:30 a.m., and lunch and dinner are available from 11:30 a.m. to 9 p.m.
+In addition to the menu items, members can enjoy snacks like fruit, chips, and cookies, which are especially appetizing to kids that may be visiting the lounge.

 All the food prepared in the lounge is done in-house, so you’ll surely experience a delicious meal no matter what you choose.